reaster/saxy/README.md

  * extensive configuration options
  * modern Objective-C: ARC and blocks
  * automatic discovery of mapping details
+ * no third-party dependencies
+ * optimized for iOS

 There are several well-documented  examples in the SAXyTests folder, including: